canonical/ubuntu-pro-client/docs/explanations.rst

 Ease handling of CVEs and USNs
 ==============================

-In this section we explain output and interactions related to CVEs and USNs.
+In this section we explain the output of ``pro fix`` and its API interface as well as some details related to it like CVEs and USNs.

 ..  toctree::
     :maxdepth: 1